State deposit guarantee

 Can I open a savings account for my child who is a minor?

-No, we only offer savings accounts for individuals who have turned 18.
+No, we only offer savings accounts for private individuals who are 18 years or older.

 Can I open a savings account for a company or association?